Congratulations! You’re in the process of buying your first home or a new home, and that’s very exciting.

 - Check online reviews and customer testimonials to vet candidates

-- Look for somebody with special training in home inspection
+- Look for somebody with special training

 - Look for inspectors with relevant backgrounds, such as construction workers, architects, plumbers, and electricians

 - Make sure a potential inspector has many years of experience

 Although most provinces in Canada don’t have any licensing requirements for home inspectors, you can still find a qualified and trustworthy inspector by looking at reviews, experience, training, and background.

 How much does a home inspection cost in Canada?

 Most range from $300 to $500.
 For example, I paid $439.57 including HST for an inspection of our home in April 2017.
 There are many factors that can influence the final cost, such as:

 - Age of the home

 - Qualifications and experience of the inspector